srpeltz/gossip_hollywood_gurl/README.md

 Coffee's not hot enough?
 Welcome to Hollywood!

-Introducting Gossip Hollywood Gurl!
+Introducing Gossip Hollywood Gurl!
 This is a site to share your assistant job happenings in the entertainment industry! (but we all know that you're still an unpaid intern).

 Create a profile and post your horrific stories to share with the world and other users in your industry.
 You may find another post of your boss from a past job that may give you infinite joy.
 Maybe add a comment to that post to just affirm how bad the person is (or nice ☺️)!

 ###APPROACH TAKEN
-Started with creating the wireframe, ERD, and trello board to help organize and kick off my project.
+Started with creating the wireframe, ERD, and Trello board to help organize and kick off my project.
 I will then generate the necessary rails MVC for the User and Post MVP.
 Once completed I will continue onto my stretch goals of commenting on posts and adding a Boss database.

 ###INSTALLATION INSTRUCTIONS
 <ol>